©Deirdre Nansen McCloskey | COPYRIGHTED MATERIAL

 5. "Platonic Insults: 'Rhetorical'."
 Common Knowledge 2 (2, Fall 1993): 23-32.

-6. "Keeping the Company of Sophisters, Economists, and Calculators," in Fred Antczak, ed., Keeping Company: Rhetoric, Pluralism and Wayne Booth.
-(Columbus: Ohio State University Press, 1994).
+6. "Keeping the Company of Sophisters, Economists, and Calculators," in Fred Antczak, ed., Rhetoric and Pluralism: Legacies of Wayne Booth.
+Columbus: Ohio State University Press, 1995.

 (13.)
 The Rhetoric of Significance Testing and Econometrics [top^]